 Sun protection factor: how long can I stay in the sun?

 What does SPF (sun protection factor) actually mean?
 Common misconceptions are that the number has something to do with the temperature or the proportion of UV filters in the formulation.
-No, an SPF 50, for example, means:
+No, an SPF 50, for example, indicates:

 The radiation that damages my skin is reduced 50-fold.